Bali catamaran sailing in turquoise Caribbean waters

 Yes.
 VIP is $12,000 for two people sharing an owner's version cabin with a max 3:1 instructor-to-student ratio.
 All standard inclusions apply.

-Ready to Become a Day Skipper?
+Ready to Become a Bareboat Charter Master?

 Contact us to check availability and reserve your place on our next program